-NEW ORLEANS —Today, the City of New Orleans provided an update on preparations, parking instructions, traffic restrictions and safety regulations in advance of NBA All Star Weekend and the 2017 Mardi Gras season.
-Parades are scheduled to begin on Friday, February 17.
-The NBA All Star Game activities start midweek next week.
+NEW ORLEANS — Today, the City of New Orleans provided an update on preparations, parking instructions, traffic restrictions and safety regulations in advance of the 2018 Mardi Gras season.
+Parades are scheduled to begin Friday, February 2.
+Click here to see the full list of parade routes.

-The New Orleans Police Department will have officers staffed at 100% capacity throughout the city during the 2017 Mardi Gras season.
-They will be complemented by officers from the Louisiana State Police as well as officers from other public safety agencies.
-The New Orleans Fire Department and New Orleans Emergency Medical Services will also have all hands on deck and be ready to respond in the event of an emergency.
+The New Orleans Police Department (NOPD) will have officers staffed at 100 percent capacity throughout the city during the 2018 Mard Gras season.
+The New Orleans Fire Department (NOFD) and New Orleans Emergency Medical Services (NOEMS) will also have all hands on deck and be ready to respond in the event of an emergency.

-Along parade routes, the New Orleans Health Department will be manning First Aid Stations at the following locations one hour before the first float of the first parade arrives and until the crowds disperse:
+Along parade routes, the New Orleans Health Department will be staffing First Aid Stations at the following locations one hour before the first float of the first parade arrives and until the crowds disperse:

-The New Orleans Office of Homeland Security and Emergency Preparedness will be monitoring all parade activity and coordinating with the National Weather Service and the United States Coast Guard helicopter that will be providing overhead coverage for all parades.
+The New Orleans Office of Homeland Security and Emergency Preparedness will be monitoring all parade activity and will coordinate with local, state, and federal public safety partners.

 FRENCH QUARTER TRAFFIC CLOSURES

-As was done for New Year’s Eve and past Mardi Gras seasons, the NOPD will implement an exterior (soft) and an interior (hard) closure for the French Quarter for the Carnival Season.
+As was done for New Year’s Eve and past Mardi Gras seasons, the NOPD will implement an exterior (soft) and an interior (hard) closure of French Quarter streets for the Carnival Season.

-Beginning Friday, Feb.
-17 through Sunday, Feb.
-19 and Wednesday, Feb.
-22 until the Wednesday after Mardi Gras, March 1, at 6 a.m., vehicular access in the French Quarter will be more restricted and on-street parking will be limited.
+Beginning on Friday, Feb.
+2 through Sunday, Feb.
+4, and Wednesday, Feb.
+7, until Wednesday, Feb.
+14 at 6 a.m., vehicular access in the French Quarter will be more restricted and on-street parking will be limited.

 From 5 p.m. to 5 a.m. each night of parades:

-- Only taxis, TNCs, limos, hotel guests, and vehicles needing to access their businesses and residences will be allowed to enter the French Quarter from Canal St., Decatur St., Esplanade Ave. and Rampart St.
+- Only taxis, TNCs, limos, hotel guests, and vehicles needing to access their businesses and residences will be allowed to enter the French Quarter from Canal, Decatur, Dumaine and Rampart Streets.

-- The 100-800 blocks of Bourbon St. will be a pedestrian mall.
-Vehicles will not be able to cross Bourbon St., and will be detoured at all points along Dauphine and Royal Streets.
+- The 100-800 blocks of Bourbon Street will be a pedestrian mall.
+Vehicles will not be able to cross Bourbon Street, and will be detoured at all points along Dauphine and Royal Streets.

 - Large trucks, buses and vans may be directed to detour out of the area and only access the French Quarter on exterior streets.
 Exterior streets are all streets leading into the French Quarter on Canal, Decatur, N. Rampart and Dumaine Streets.

-- Motorists should be prepared for heavy pedestrian and vehicular traffic as security measures are being increased.
+Motorists should be prepared for heavy pedestrian and vehicular traffic as security measures are increased.